DavidAraujo98/SIO/Project-3/Analysis Report.md

   This vulnerability can be further explain in the [**CWE-539: Use of Persistent Cookies Containing Sensitive Information**](https://cwe.mitre.org/data/definitions/539.html)

   The prevention for this type of vulnerability passes by implementing **secure session cookies**, ensuring the cookies are unusable once the session is closed.
-By having comprehensive session management, per example, the service is lacking a way of logging out, one can increase the protection against various attacks, The emplementation of temporary cookies set to expire in a certain time span would also increase changes to resist attacks like _cookie stealing_ and _cookie poisoning_.
+By having comprehensive session management, per example, the service is lacking a way of logging out, one can increase the protection against various attacks.
+The implementation of temporary cookies set to expire in a certain time span would also increase changes to resist attacks like _cookie stealing_ and _cookie poisoning_.

 ### **Search Open Websites/Domains**

-Having failled to gain access to the service via exploiting third party user's credentials or tokens, the attacker began a short reconnaissance in search for open subdomains of the service.
+Having failed to gain access to the service via exploiting third party user's credentials or tokens, the attacker began a short reconnaissance in search for open subdomains of the service.

 The attacker experimented with names like "**/private**", "**/fdssfdf**" and "**/test**".